spekulatius/bulk-repo-cloner/README.md

-# Public Repo Cloning Scripts for GitHub, GitLab and BitBucket
+# Bulk Repo Cloner for GitHub, GitLab and BitBucket

 A set of bash scripts to interact with a repos from GitHub, BitBucket, and GitLab.